The ADE's Heat Networks Sector conference took place on Tuesday 5 May.

 We would like to thank Arup, for supporting us in delivering this event, and all of our fantastic speakers for their contributions.
 Resources from the event can be found below.

 The audience provided some excellent questions and discussion points during the conference.
-Our speakers have gone on to answer some we didn't have time to cover live:
+Our speakers have gone on to answer some we didn't have time to cover live.
+Responses to questions from BEIS are available to download at the bottom of this page:

 Q: How feasible and cost effective at scale is the production of unconventional natural gas and using existing boilers, in order to solve for (a) least disruption to the home, and (b) least local disruption?